pasqal-io/pasqal-cloud/README.md

 from sdk import SDK
 from pulser import devices, Register, Sequence

-username="your_username" # Replace this value by your username or email on the PASQAL platform password="your_password" # Replace this value by your password on the PASQAL platform.
-Ideally, do not write this password in a script but provide in through the command-line or as a secret environment variable.
+username="your_username" # Replace this value by your username or email on the PASQAL platform. group_id="your_group_id" # Replace this value by your group is on the PASQAL platform. password="your_password" # Replace this value by your password on the PASQAL platform.
+# Ideally, do not write this password in a script but provide in through the command-line or as a secret environment variable.

 sdk = SDK(username=username, password=password)